braschke/PleiadesUserDocumentation/gpu.md

   - 8 GPUs: NVidia HGX A100
   - 128 Cores: Two sockets with AMD EPYC 7763 64-Core Processors each
   - 2TB Memory, resulting in 16GB per core
+  - 14TB of disk space at `/data/`.
+Please clean up your data when you are done

 Certain cores are associated to a certain GPU and can check the affinity between them with `nvidia-smi`:
 ```